wavemotion-dave/DracoDS/README.md

 The disk ROM is optional - but if you don't have it, then .dsk files will be hidden from the loader menu.

+Place the BIOS/BASIC files in /roms/bios or else in the same directory as the emulator itself.

 Loading Games :
 -----------------------
 There are three kinds of files supported: Cartridges, Cassettes and Disks.